rcos/rcos-handbook/docs/mentoring/README.md

 # Mentors

+!> While remote learning is in effect, mentor responsibilities are somewhat lessened as there are no in-person meetings.
+Instead, it is even more vital that mentors stay in touch with their small group projects and members as asynchronous meetings make it easy for members to feel isolated and fall behind.

 Mentors are the life blood of RCOS, a mentor can help you with technical problems, show you where/how to find help for your project, and help you find a new project etc.